 A) Cirulating toxin.

 Q) Case: Your attending pulmonologist walks in and asks YOU if a flowmeter tracing depicts the relationship between flow rate during a Forced Vital Capacity (FVC) and LV (Lung Volume).
-An FVC starts at the point of total lung capacity (TLC) and ends at Residual Volume (RV).
-Is all this true or false?

 A) True, KNOW also that a restrictive lung disease will DECREASE BOTH TLC and RV.